vikas723/Wipro-Next-Gen-Associate-FullStack-MERN-Training-Programs-VS-Code/Vikas Final MockTest Assessment/smart learn course/ReadMe.md

 Project Setup Instructions:

-1) Ihave deleted Node modules for both frontend and backend
+1) I have deleted Node modules for both frontend and backend

 2) Unzip my project folder and install the node modules for both frontend and backend